 What do I recommend?
 I recommend you start a dog walking service, fuckwad.

 If your overwhelming need is to be liked you will face great difficulties as a writer.
-If your writing is driven ONLY by your anger or your desire to prove something to someone–a parent, a brother, a sister, an ex-lover–you will face great difficulties.
-In either case you won’t be able to listen to yourself or to other people.
+If your writing is driven ONLY by your anger or your desire to prove something to someone--a parent, a brother, a sister, an ex-lover--you will face great difficulties.
+In either case you won't be able to listen to yourself or to other people.
 Your work will remain one-dimensional.
-No matter what anyone tells you in Entertainment Weekly the greatest art springs from the joy of creation.
-I’m not saying it is all pink snowflakes and golden dewdrops.
+The greatest art springs from the joy of creation.
+I'm not saying it is all pink snowflakes and golden dewdrops.
 Pain and sorrow are crucial inspirations.
 Look at Van Gogh.
 But it is the level you allow yourself to feel these things, coupled with your genuine joy of creating that will lead you to the richest expression.
 This, and this alone, will make you interesting.

 I was incredibly fortunate with my first group of readers.
 I didn't take all their ideas but everyone gave me something I could use.
 Jane's suggestions were in amazingly clear broad strokes.
 Marshall Brickman gave me some great details about sharpening Toby's character and making him more active.
 Michael Caton-Jones turned me on to the idea of finding places to abruptly change the film's style and rhythm.